Chen Guang-who? Chinese official claims ignorance of blind activist

 "I've never heard of this matter," he said.

-Robbed of his sight as a child, the rural-born Chen taught himself law and drew international attention in 2005 after accusing officials of enforcing late-term abortions and sterilizations.
+Robbed of his sight as a child, the rural-born Chen taught himself law and drew international attention in 2005 after accusing officials of enforcing late-term abortions and sterilisations.

 Following intense negotiations between Chinese and U.S. officials, Chen left the embassy and was allowed to apply for a visa to study abroad.
 He is currently a visiting fellow at the New York University School of Law.